Chi-SquareX/Healthcare_NLP_application/README.md

 ## Usage

-1. **Clone Repository**: Clone this repository to your local machine.
+1. **Run Fine-Tuning Script**:

-2. **Run Fine-Tuning Script**: Execute the fine-tuning script (`fine_tune_llama.py`) to start the fine-tuning process.
+   After cloning the repository, execute the fine-tuning script (`fine_tune_llama.py`) to start the fine-tuning process.
 This script will load the PubMedQA dataset, configure the model, and train it using the specified parameters.

 3. **Generate Answers**: After fine-tuning, the model can generate answers to medical questions.
 Use the provided `generate_answer` function to input symptoms or medical queries and receive responses from the fine-tuned LLAMA model.